sveltejs/kit/documentation/faq/60-env-vars.md

 question: How do I use environment variables?
 ---

 Vite uses [dotenv](https://github.com/motdotla/dotenv) to load environment variables from a file named `.env` or similar.
-By default, Vite only exposes environment variables prefixed with `VITE_`.
-However, SvelteKit overrides Vite's default `envPrefix` setting to also allow `PUBLIC_` as a prefix.
+SvelteKit allows you to use any environment variables prefixed with either `VITE_` or `PUBLIC_` because it adds `PUBLIC_` to [Vite's `envPrefix` setting](https://vitejs.dev/config/index.html#envprefix) by default.
 You would need to instantiate dotenv yourself if you want all environment variables exposed in `process.env['YOUR_ENV_VAR']`.
 We hope to see all environment variables exposed on the server-side [in the future](https://github.com/vitejs/vite/issues/3176).

 [Environment variables cannot be used directly in Svelte templates](https://github.com/sveltejs/kit/issues/720) due [an issue in the way Vite's define plugin works](https://github.com/vitejs/vite/issues/3176).